Female Fat Loss: Five Reasons Why It's So Hard

 Fat loss is not a sprint.
 It's an ultra-marathon.

-First, you must supply your body with enough calories from the right kinds of food to balance the hormones.
-This will balance hunger hormones like leptin and ghrelin so you aren't hungry and craving junk food all the time.
-You won't have chronically elevated levels of insulin from taking in too many calories (especially from sweet, carb-heavy foods).
-You keep the stress hormone cortisol in check by getting enough sleep, doing efficient exercise, and incorporating restorative activities like walking and yoga.
+First, you must supply your body with enough calories from the right kinds of food to balance the hormones that make you hangry.
+This will balance hormones like cortisol, leptin, and ghrelin so you aren't hungry and craving junk food all the time.
+You won't have chronically elevated levels of insulin from taking in too many calories either (especially from sweet, carb-heavy foods).
+You keep the stress hormone cortisol in check by getting enough sleep, doing efficient (not MORE, LONGER, HARDER!) exercise, and incorporating restorative activities like walking and yoga.

 When you're living a fat loss lifestyle, you feel - dare I say it?? - GOOD.